Transversal Madness

 “This performance takes its inspiration from a painting by Swedish 19th century painter Carl Fredrik Hill.
 At the age of 28 he started suffering from hallucinations and paranoia and remained in a state of madness until he died at the age of 61.
 During the time of insanity, he produced many thousands of drawings and paintings.
 It has been said that making art was a way for him to retain a grip on the confused and haunted world that he was living in.
 These painting have an uncanny quality and far outshine the work he produced when he was sane.

-Hill paints beings who are prisoners of a will to control everything: their bodies and the world that surrounds them.
-Those who are considered to be sane, are over-investing in order, rationality and efficiency and punishes anyone who stray from the norm.
-The sane are hollow, their spirits dead.
+Beneath their façade of respectability he saw another being whose desires and intentions were running wild: the sane are afflicted by another form of socially acceptable madness.
+Hill painted beings who are prisoners of a will to control everything: their bodies and the world that surrounds them.
+These people are considered to be sane, in our society, and at the same time they are over-investing in order, rationality and efficiency and punishes anyone who strays from the norm.
+Hill saw that such sane people are hollow, their spirits dead.
 They are cut off from their own desires and what they really desire is revealed through their hands.
 But are the spiritually dead aware of the state they are in?
 Are the hollow men aware of their hollowness?

 In many of Hill’s paintings human desires are revealed as powerful forces.
 The artworks are like mirrors that allow us to look into our own souls afresh and see the creative potential of our desires and what society has repressed.
 Can these images support us in distinguishing our own desires from the ones that others try to impose on us?
 What would happen to us and the fabric of society if we stop fearing madness as well as our own desires?”